 SIP is a program for any and all students enrolled in a supported course – there is no prerequisite to attend, just be enrolled in a course that has a SIL.
 SIP sessions are held weekly on the same day and at the same time each week.
 SIP differs from tutoring in that it is a group, peer-led session.
 It is not one-on-one or homework help; the SIL teaches the material the professor covers in that week to offer a review, and another perspective, of the same material.
 It is not, however, course replacement.
 It is in addition to the course, giving all students an opportunity for extra time with material, whether the student needs to improve grades, or just wants a review of concepts or topics, this is an open, no-judgement, all support, opportunity for students to learn from a peer, learn from each other, and be supported in their success as they move along the Path Forward.

-For more information please contact Dr. Allison Palmadessa, Director of Supplemental Instruction at email@example.com.
+For more information please contact Dr. Sandra Cooke, Director of Supplemental Instruction at [email protected].

 Additional one-on-one support is available for any student enrolled in MAT1000: Intermediate Algebra.
 Each student works together with the course instructor to develop their own mathematical strategy.
 This support may include, but is not limited to, learning how to best organize, review, and communicate mathematical ideas in an individualized manner specific to each student.
 The goal is that students continue to use available resources and problem-solving skills throughout their academic careers.

-Students from the MAT1000 2019 Fall semester saw a significant improvement in homework and test performance.
-Here is some student feedback from the Fall 2019 semester:
+All tutoring takes place in Dr. Lewis’s office, PHW 315, unless noted otherwise.
+Students from the MAT1000 semester saw a significant improvement in homework and test performance.
+Here is some student feedback from a previous semester:

 “Math is something you have to practice just like everything else.”